dmerejkowsky/blog/content/en/post/0055-my-javascript-workflow.md

 slug: my-javascript-workflow
 date: "2017-10-18T12:50:41.477085+00:00"
 draft: false
-title: My Javascript Workflow
+title: My JavaScript Workflow
 tags: [javascript, neovim]
 ---

-Following the (relative) success of [How I lint My Python]({{< relref "0037-how-i-lint-my-python.md" >}}), today I'd like to talk about the tools and techniques I use while writing Javascript at work.
+Following the (relative) success of [How I lint My Python]({{< relref "0037-how-i-lint-my-python.md" >}}), today I'd like to talk about the tools and techniques I use while writing JavaScript at work.

 <!-- more -->